almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 **early_stop_iterations**: int, optional  (default=0)
-If provided, a number of iterations after which to hard stop the algorithm
+If provided, a number of iterations after which to hard stop the algorithm.

 **stop_unmatched_c**: bool, optional (default=False)
 If True, then the algorithm terminates when there are no more control units to match.